VK-RED/NoteNest/README.md

-- First add a Database via Docker compose
+- HASH THE PASSWORDS
-- Then initialize Prisma
+- IMPLEMENT RATE LIMITING
-- Start from the Auth Route
+- TRY TO ADD DOCKER AND DOCKER COMPOSE
-- Move to other routes
+- TEST THE PROJECT